vishesh9131/TRIGGER.H/README.md

-# Trigger.h - README
+# trigger.h - README

-Welcome to `Trigger.h`!
+Welcome to `trigger.h`!
 This lightweight C++ class enables seamless trigger mechanisms with customizable callbacks.

 ## How to Use this